ftvkyo/ftvkyo.github.io/content/post/004-on-self-organization-02.md

 Because of this, I started trying to dedicate some time every week to taking notes, but also to other things related to it like personal research.
 It doesn't work perfectly, because *life*-thigs don't go anywhere.
-But it helps, and I will keep trying 🫣.
+But it helps, and I will keep trying.
 Maybe that could help you as well.

 ### To-do lists, choices and priorities